 Lithium brine is a concentrated solution of water and the mineral lithium found in underground deposits.
 DLE technologies draw lithium out of brine using filters, membranes, ceramic beads, or other equipment.
 Currently, companies employ three different DLE applications: (1) adsorption; (2) ion exchange, and (3) solvent extraction, while other methods are being tested and developed.
 The higher the grade of lithium, the more efficient the DLE process.
 Overall, market analysists anticipate that lithium production from DLE technology globally will increase from 54,000 metric tons currently to 647,500 metric tons by 2032.

 The two biggest players to date are Lilac Solutions, backed by Bill Gates and BMW, and Standard Lithium, a Canadian company backed by Koch Industries.
 Of the two, only Standard Lithium is currently operating in East Texas.
-Recently, Exxon began operations in Southwest Arkansas and it appears that Schlumberger is beginning to explore in Northeast Texas under the names SLB New Energy; ENTR Operating, LLC; and ENTR, LLC.
+Recently, Exxon began operations in Southwest Arkansas and it appears that Schlumberger is beginning to explore in Northeast Texas under the names SLB New Energy; ETNR Operating, LLC; and ETNR, LLC.

 Standard Lithium operates a DLE Demonstration Plant in Southwest Arkansas, but its presence in East Texas is still speculative.
 It has conducted geological testing in East Texas, but all of the samples they have tested in the area come from the one repurposed oil well outside McLeod.